galihprad/reactjs.org/content/docs/lists-and-keys.md

 This code logs `[2, 4, 6, 8, 10]` to the console.

-In React, transforming arrays into lists of [elements](/docs/rendering-elements.html) is nearly identical.
+In React, transforming arrays into a list of [elements](/docs/rendering-elements.html) is nearly identical.

 ### Rendering Multiple Components {#rendering-multiple-components}